utdata/rwdir/04-counts-analysis.Rmd

 This chapter is by Prof. McDonald and keyboard commands and screenshots are from  macOS.

-> QUESTIONS: Do we just skip count at this point?

 This chapter continues the Billboard Hot 100 project.
 In the previous chapter we downloaded, imported and cleaned the data.
 We'll be working in the same project.

 ## Goals of this lesson